On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Problem formulation

 \section{Problem formulation}

-Consider $\nu$ continuous-time LTI agents $P_i$, each with $m$ inputs and $p$ outputs, who interact over a graph $\Gr$ with $\nu$ nodes and $\mu$ edges.
+Consider $\nu$ continuous-time LTI agents $P_i$, each with $m$ inputs and $p$ outputs, who interact over a graph $\mathcal G$ with $\nu$ nodes and $\mu$ edges.
 In this formalism, agents $i$ and $j$ are neighbors, in the sense defined in the Introduction, if they are incident to the same edge.

-A general diffusively-coupled MAS, which is sometimes referred to as the canonical cooperative control structure \cite[Ch.\,9]{FB:NS22}, is presented in Fig.\,\ref{fig:BD_cl}.
-It comprises the block-diagonal aggregate plant $P\coloneq\diag\{P_i\}$ with $\nu$ blocks, a block-diagonal edge controller $K_\text e\coloneq\diag\{K_{\text e,j}\}$ with $\mu$ blocks, and pre- and post-processing based on the incidence matrix $E$ associated with $\Gr$.
+A general diffusively-coupled MAS originated in \cite{Ar:07}, also known as the canonical cooperative control structure \cite[Ch.\,9]{B:22}, is presented in Fig.\,\ref{fig:BD_cl}.
+It comprises the block-diagonal aggregate plant $P\coloneq\diag\{P_i\}$ with $\nu$ blocks, a block-diagonal edge controller $K_\text e\coloneq\diag\{K_{\text e,j}\}$ with $\mu$ blocks, and pre- and post-processing based on the incidence matrix $E$ associated with $\mathcal G$.
 To describe the logic of this setup we may disregard the exogenous signals $d_y$ and $d_u$ for the time being.
 The overall controller $K:y\mapsto u$ is thus defined as

-We now discuss how the controller $K$ processes signals. \begin{itemize} \item The $(\nu p)$-dimensional aggregate output of the agents, $y$, is first processed by the transpose of the incidence matrix to produce a $(\mu p)$-dimensional vector $\tilde y=(E^\top\otimes I_p)y$ representing the relative outputs of neighbouring agents. \item Each component of $\tilde y$, which is the relative measured coordinate along one edge, is then processed independently by an edge controller $K_{\text e,j}$, to produce a $(\mu m)$-dimensional ``edge correction'' signal $\tilde u$. \item The $(\nu m)$-dimensional aggregate control signal $u$ is then produced by processing all $\tilde u_j$ by the incidence matrix, which sums up edge corrections for all edges connected to the corresponded node. \end{itemize} For example, if $\Gr$ is an undirected star undirected graph on three nodes with node 3 as its center, then we can choose
+We now discuss how the controller $K$ processes signals. \begin{itemize} \item The $(\nu p)$-dimensional aggregate output of the agents, $y$, is first processed by the transpose of the incidence matrix to produce a $(\mu p)$-dimensional vector $\tilde y=(E^\top\otimes I_p)y$ representing the relative outputs of neighbouring agents. \item Each component of $\tilde y$, which is the relative measured coordinate along one edge, is then processed independently by an edge controller $K_{\text e,j}$, to produce a $(\mu m)$-dimensional ``edge correction'' signal $\tilde u$. \item The $(\nu m)$-dimensional aggregate control signal $u$ is then produced by processing all $\tilde u_j$ by the incidence matrix, which sums up edge corrections for all edges connected to the corresponded node. \end{itemize} For example, if $\mathcal G$ is an undirected star graph on three nodes with node~3 as its center, then we can choose

 in which case